c0der4t/FileRenamer/README.md

 Quickly rename all files in a directory which fit custom rules set by user.
 Aimed at being an extremely easy and user friendly Mass File Renamer.

+# ⚠ FileRenamer is still in a DEBUG release and although stable may have errors

 # Features

  - Mass add text/characters to file names